kfchou/kfchou.github.io/_posts/2024-08-18-pyproject-toml-template.md

 poetry init --no-interaction
 ```

-Let's take a look at how a toml file is used in Microsoft's [graphrag](https://github.com/microsoft/graphrag) package.
+Here's an example using `poetry` as the backend.
 Notice that instead of a `[project]` table, it defines all metadata with `[tool.poetry]`.
-This is considered an older standard, but considering how `poetry` is still the preferred modern package manager, many many projects still write their `pyproject` file this way.
+This is an older standard, but considering how `poetry` is still the preferred modern package manager, many many projects still write their `pyproject` file this way.

-Here's an example:

 ```toml
 # here we specify that the built-system backend is poetry